bsogata/ics-314-meteor-faqs/index.md

 Although the pages _look_ the same, they serve different roles.

 #### What is the `model={this.props.doc}` attribute in the `AutoForm` in _/app/imports/ui/pages/EditStuff.jsx_?

+#### Can we show an error message (perhaps using Bert alerts) when the user attempts to access an admin page instead of redirecting to the signin page?

+#### How are we able to use `ProtectedRoute` and `AdminProtectedRoute` in the same way as a React component when they do not extend `React.Component`?
+Although neither `ProtectedRoute` or `AdminProtectedRoute` extend `React.Component`, they are functions that _return_ a `Route`, which is a component we can use in the `render` method.

+#### Are React and Meteor related, and if so what is that relationship?

+#### How would we add more sophisticated login processes (ex. multi-factor authentication, CAPTCHA)?

+#### Should a user be able to see that someone else has modified an item that he or she owns?
+Maybe?

+#### Can users specify the unit of measurement (ex. for the quantity in the sample application)?
+You could do this with another field in the document and a corresponding `input` in the form.

+#### Does Meteor + MongoDB allow users to create immutable data?

+#### Are there roles that allow the user to view or modify the source code for the website?
+Yes, you can add them as a collaborator on the project on GitHub.

+#### In Meteor, you jerk.
+No, not to my knowledge.

+#### Can users change the roles of other users?

+#### What happens when you forget your password?
+The answer to this depends on how much the IT staff likes you.

+#### Why are `ProtectedRoute` and `AdminProtectedRoute` separate?

+#### Can we make routes that are visible to regular users but not admins?
+Yes, you would just have to write conditional logic to prevent admins from seeing those pages.

+#### Are there alternatives to `meteor/accounts-base` and `meteor/alanning:roles`?
+Why did we choose this combination of libraries?
+Are there benefits to using any alternatives that may exist?

+#### How would we record IP addresses for logins?

+#### Is `ProtectedRoute` similar to the `protected` header in C++?

+#### What is the difference between _/app/client_ and _/app/imports/startup/client_?  _/app/server_ and _/app/imports/startup/server_?

+#### If there are multiple admins, can each admin see the `Stuff`s associated with other admins?
+Yes, the _ListStuffAdmin_ page displays everything in the `Stuffs` collection.

 ---